Improving Brain Tumour Care surveys share your experiences and help create change

 Bevacizumab works by attaching itself to markers on the tumour cells’ surface and blocking signals that help the cells to grow or divide.

-Some studies initially produced promising results in shrinking recurrent glioblastomas.
+Some early studies initially produced promising results in apparently stopping the growth of glioblastomas.
 These are glioblastomas (GBMs) that have returned after initial treatment.

 This led to accelerated approval of the drug in the USA.
 However, in Europe it was felt that this shrinking could be due to bevacizumab’s effect of reducing swelling in and around the tumour rather than shrinking the tumour itself.
 As a result, Europe (including the UK) have not authorised it for treatment of brain tumours.